AlvaroRodriguezDelRio/ete.build_sp_tree.concatenated_COGs/README.md

 - `-e evalue_threshold`       Minimum e-value for considering a hmmsearch vs the COGs as significant (default = 0.001)

 TO-DO:
-- only one proteome with a hit for a COG > ete throws error > avoid

 DUDAS:
 - More than one hit for one species in a COG? (taking the best now)